netzkern/butler/README.md

 ## Features
 - Template Surveys
-- Everything is a template
 - Conditional files and folders
+- After hooks to execute pre-processing scripts
 - Auto Update
 - Distributed configs

+## Principles
+- Templates are simple git repositories
+- Everything is a template you don't have to deal with template directories

 ## Usage